IRatajczyk/IRatajczyk/README.md

 Control Engineer.

 I’m interested in ✨Computer Vision Systems✨ and Reinforcement Learning for Continuous Control.
-I do enjoy Cython.
+I do enjoy Julia.

 I'm look forward to collaborating on projects covering Vision Transformers, GANs and High Performance ML for edge devices.